Language interoperability: Virtual machines

 Different languages compile into a shared runtime.

 A virtual machine (VM) is a specialised intermediate language that several different languages compile down to.
 Languages that use the same virtual machine can interoperate, as they will share a memory model and compiler and thus libraries from one language can be re-used for others on the same VM.
 VMs can incorporate type systems to ensure the correctness of participating languages and give languages a common ground for their type information.
 The use of an intermediate language during compilation or interpretation can provide more opportunities for optimisation.

 Foreign function interfaces

 Calling a shared library using FFI.

 Foreign function interfaces (FFI) allow programs written in one language to call functions written in another language.
 There are often considerations that preclude simply treating foreign functions as functions written in the host language, such as differences in types and execution model.
-Foreign function interfaces enable building wrapper libraries that provide functionality from a library from another language in the host language, often in a style that is more idiomatic for the language.
+Foreign function interfaces enable building wrapper libraries that provide functionality from a library from another language in the host language, often in a style that is more idiomatic for the host.
 Most languages have FFIs to C, which is the "lingua franca" of programming today.